Evelyn Gillespie

-Evelyn Marie Gillespie (born April 1, 1952) is a Canadian former politician.
+Evelyn Marie Gillespie (born April 1, 1952) is a former Canadian politician.
 She served as MLA for the Comox Valley riding in the Legislative Assembly of British Columbia from 1996 to 2001, as a member of the British Columbia New Democratic Party.
+She served as Minister of Women's Equality from November 1, 2000 to June 5, 2001.

 She graduated from the University of British Columbia in 1976 with a degree in recreation education.

 Before her election as an MLA, she co-ordinated volunteer programs at a Calgary shelter for abused women and their children and also worked as a co-ordinator of volunteer programs at the Addiction Research Foundation in Toronto and with the Vancouver Health Department.

 She also operated a small resort in the Comox Valley and now owns and operates the Laughing Oyster Bookshop in Courtenay, British Columbia.